saratouzaniii/Speed-reader/README.md

 # Speed Reader

 Fixation-point reading for the web and PDFs.
-Speed Reader bolds the first part of each word so your eyes lock onto anchor points and glide through text faster.
+Speed Reader bolds the first part of each word so your eyes lock onto anchor points and glide through text faster with dyslexia-friendly font option.

 ## How it works (on-demand, privacy-first)